 In 1998, at the age of 20, I should have been proud of myself.
-I had succeeded, despite the odds, to get myself off the streets and away from bad people, rent an apartment, find a job, a boyfriend, and start college.
+My parents had kicked me out of the house the previous year, but I had succeeded, despite the odds, to get myself off the streets and away from bad people, rent an apartment, find a job, a boyfriend, and start college.
 And I had done it all on my own.

 Instead I felt lousy.
 Really really lousy.
 I had no strength for anything.
 My memory didn’t work properly and my sight tended to “jump”.
 I got out of breath from the smallest effort, and I just couldn’t concentrate on anything.

-My body had changed too.
-I was really overweight, with a red face, buffalo hump, facial hair and bright purple marks all over my body.
+Apart from the excess weight, I also had a red face, buffalo hump, frequent urine, facial hair as well as bright purple stretch marks all over my body.
 I would sweat all of the time.
 I didn’t recognize my face in the mirror.
 I didn’t even recognize my own smell.

 I realized I was dying.